JordanCWard/Elist/README.md

 - Build a simple linear regression model to predict sales:
 - X-axis: Time (e.g., months).
 - Y-axis: Sales (total sales or per product).

-#### Time to deliver
-- are there any trends
-- shipping times
-- trends with refunds vs non-refunds?

 #### operational effectiveness
 - add more info about effectiveness